lgugelmann/HD6301_thing/asm/README.md

   time, i.e. `cd foo/bar` doesn't work and needs to be separate `cd foo`, `cd bar`.

-## Programs

-See `programs.s` and the `programs/` folder.
-Follow the examples in those files for how to add a new one.
-You basically need to both include the program in `programs.s` and also add it to the program registry in that same file.

 ## Memory map

 See the comment at the start of `include/memory_map.inc`.

 ## Programming the ROM

-There are two `Makefile` targets: `monitor_prog` and `programs_prog` which will assemble the relevant piece of code (if needed) and write it at the appropriate location in the ROM.
+There are three CMake targets: `monitor_prog`, `programs_prog`, and `prog`.
+These will assemble either monitor, program, or both and write it at the appropriate location in the ROM.

-The monitor program goes at the end of the ROM.
-It's designed to go into the last 8k bytes, starting at `$e000`.
-This usually wastes a bit of space between monitor code and the vectors starting at `$fff0`, but the flash chip has pages of 4k size.
-Until we start to run low on storage this makes no difference to programming speed.
+The monitor program goes at the end of the ROM, starting at the latest 4k-aligned block.
+Currently that's `$d000` (see the `org` directive in `monitor.s`).
+This wastes a bit of space between monitor code and the vectors starting at `$fff0`, but the flash chip has pages of 4k size.
+Until we start to run low on storage this makes no difference to programming speed and is easier to reason about.

 The user programs are put at the start of the ROM with the program registry at `$8000` and the user programs after that.

-You only need to issue one of `make monitor_prog` or `make programs_prog` depending on which code you changed.
-If you intend to run programs besides the monitor after changing the monitor you need to reprogram both as the library addresses will have moved around.
-To program both at once use `make prog`.

 ## TODOs and ideas for improvements